Frequently Asked Questions

 Where do you make donations and how do you dispose of trash?

 Once a client has decided to let go of items, two goals of The Neatist are to leave the smallest footprint possible on our environment and make a positive impact on our community.
 If anything can be recycled, it is recycled.
 But if it is beyond repair, unsafe, or expired it must be trashed.
-Batteries, electronics, appliances, scrap metal, lumber are all recycled or donated as long as they are in acceptable condition.
-Household items, toys, and clothing are donated if in good condition.
+Batteries, electronics, appliances, scrap metal, lumber can be all recycled or donated as long as they are in acceptable condition.
+Household items, toys, and clothing can be donated if in good condition.

-Frequently used donation recipients are: Goodwill, St. Vincent De Paul, Salvation Army, and Habitat ReStore
+Frequently used donation recipients are: Goodwill, Salvation Army, local swap shops, and Habitat ReStore.